Gender Equality And Women’s Empowerment

 Political Participation

-In the field of political participation, the UAE has witnessed significant breakthrough developments, which include:
+In the field of political participation, the UAE has witnessed significant developments, which include:

 HE Dr Amal Al Qubaisi was elected speaker of the UAE Federal National Council in 2015 – the first female leader of a national assembly in the Arab World.
 Women also hold 50% of the council’s seats, one of the highest percentages globally.